 We ask that you bring your hazardous household waste (HHW) to an ecocentre, where it is accepted year round.
 Products such as paint, solvents, oils, pesticides, etc. are harmful to the environment and to human health if they are not properly disposed of.

-Dispose of used batteries, printer cartridges, and cell phones in the recycling containers available at City Hall, the library, the recreation centre, and the Public Works Office.
+Dispose of used batteries, printer cartridges, chlorine, and cell phones in the recycling containers available at City Hall, the library and the recreation centre.

 Tools for multi-unit dwellings

 The Ville de Saint-Lambert is offering stickers for multi-unit dwellings to put on waste containers or garbage chutes as a reminder of which materials are not accepted in the collection.
 These stickers, measuring 13 in.
 X 13 in., are available at City Hall from the Environment Division for as long as stocks last.

 You can also download the visual and print it yourself (in French):

 To present the alternatives available for getting rid of waste materials not accepted in the regular garbage or recycling collections, the city also suggests displaying the poster on the Agglomération de Longueuil ecocentres and the materials accepted there, near the collection containers.